MicrosoftDocs/xamarin-docs/docs/essentials/permissions.md

 ## Extending Permissions

 The Permissions API was created to be flexible and extensible for applications that require additional validation or permissions that aren't included in Xamarin.Essentials.
 Create a new class that inherits from `BasePermission` and implement the required abstract methods.
-Then

 ```csharp
 public class MyPermission : BasePermission